myxor/ubtappd/README.md

 ## Logo

-The logo was taken form Wikimedia:
+The logo was taken from Wikimedia:

 https://commons.wikimedia.org/wiki/File:Untappd.svg